 To solidify what you have learnt for maximum benefit you may space out the rehearsal periods over weeks and months by taking into account the curve of forgetting - let the frequency taper off after some time.

-Sad facts: Curves of forgetting show that about 80 percent of the details of a lecture are forgotten after 24 hours.
+Curves of forgetting show that about 80 percent of the details of a lecture are forgotten after 24 hours.
 After a fortnight, next to nothing remains, in average.
 Memorisation helps against silly learning where the content is forgotten after a few weeks.
 Jarand Rystad (1993) once conducted as study at what is now termed the Norwegian University of Science and Technology.
 The study showed that all students and former students (researchers) in the study had forgotten so many of their mathematical skills some time after exams that all of them failed an unannounced exam on what was then a medium (second-grade) university level.
 They had all passed it earlier.
 Q. e. d.
-The stark lesson: Don't be silly; learn to memorise.

 Cognitive maps can help in forming and "knitting together" key points so that they are readily available for surveys and memorisation work.
-To be well allied with how the brain works is fine.
+To organise material meaningfully seems to be in step with how the brain works is fine.

 Or mark the key words that you identify with a felt pen.
 Perhaps one tenth of the text may be worth marking off like that.
 And maybe down to one-fifth of the text we have colorred, gets to the sentral issues and are key points.
 It is good to not well such key words and key phrases: terminology, meaningful words to remember, something central, as the case may be.